 What can you expect on your designated testing day?

 On the day of testing, the student or staff member will be notified when they should come to the testing location.
-Both parents and staff will be able to consent online before the testing date.
+A one time online consent process is available to both parents and staff before the testing date.
 Only those with consent on file will be tested.
 Next, a testing team member will guide them through a self-administered nasal swab test.
 The student or staff member will hand the swab to the testing personnel and return back to class or work.
 Students and staff do not need to stay home while waiting on this test result because they are well.
 In 24-72 hours, results will be emailed to staff and students with the following possible outcomes:

 - Negative: The student or staff member continues to be present in school.

 - Positive: The student or staff member will be considered a confirmed positive case and the district will begin contact tracing.
-The individual must isolate for 10 days from the initial testing date.
-Close contacts and their families will be notified that they must quarantine for 10 days from the initial testing date before returning to school.
-Families will be provided resources to schedule a COVID-19 test between five and nine days after potential exposure.
+The individual must isolate for 5days from the initial testing date.
+Close contacts who are not up to date on their COVID-19 vaccines will be notified that they must quarantine for 5 days from the initial testing date before returning to school.
+Families will be provided resources to schedule a COVID-19 test five days after potential exposure.
 Students will be expected to engage in virtual learning for the duration of their quarantine period, unless they are ill.

 Symptomatic Quarantine Testing

-If you or your child needs to access a COVID-19 test because of symptoms or being in close proximity to a COVID-positive individual, please follow the steps below.
+If you or your child needs to access a COVID-19 test because of symptoms or being in close proximity to a COVID-positive individual, please review the options below.
 Additionally you can view a list of pediatric testing sites.